aiherrera/angular-starter/README.md

   </a>
 </p>

-> A fully configurated angular starter template
+> An angular starter template fully configured with conventional commits, prettier, husky, and many other utils to make dev lives smooth :)

 This is intended to be a template for [Angular](https://angular.io/) personal projects.